davidNidam1/davidnidam1/README.md

 ## Welcome to My GitHub

-I'm David Nidam, a **Computer Science and Bioinformatics graduate** from Bar-Ilan University.
+I'm David Nidam, a **Computer Science and Biology - Bioinformatics graduate** from Bar-Ilan University.
 My multidisciplinary background equips me with a blend of **abstract problem-solving** and **practical implementation skills**, enabling me to approach challenges creatively and deliver impactful solutions.

 ### About Me
 With experience in **software development** and a proven ability to tackle **technical challenges across multiple domains**, I thrive in dynamic and collaborative environments.
 I am dedicated to continuous learning and committed to delivering results that make a difference.